-Actually, EB-2 visa have two more categories (A) and (B) however, they both require a confirmed US job offer to apply for them.
+EB-2 visa has two more categories (A) and (B) however, they both require a confirmed US job offer to apply for them.

 Academic / Professional Requirements (at least 3 of the list):

-- Proof of an academic qualification in your field of exceptional ability
+- Proof of academic qualification in your field of exceptional ability

 - Proof that you have at least 10 years of experience working full time in your field

 - A professional license, if needed for your profession